carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 >
 > These images were used to construct Figure 2B of the Cell Reports
 > paper (<https://doi.org/10.1016/j.celrep.2019.12.078>).
 >
 > Creation date: 2020-04-30 22:16:39
 >
 > Tags: protein aggregation; time course; E. coli OP50 to B. subtilis PXN21; food switching; E. coli OP50;
 > 10.1016/j.celrep.2019.12.078; NL5901; C. elegans
 {: .callout}

 This is a lot of information!

-> ## Challenge (5 minutes)
->
-> -  Which information could you have guessed without the metadata?
-> -  Discuss in pairs:
-> 	* how useful do you believe metadata is?
->	* should metadata be included with public datasets?
->
-{: .challenge}

-> ## Distinguishing data from metadata
->
-> What is "data" and what is "metadata" is thereby a matter of
-> perspective: Some researchers' metadata can be other researchers'
-> data.
->
-{: .callout}

 ## Types of metadata

 According to [How to FAIR](https://howtofair.dk/) we can distinguish between three main types of metadata:
 * **Administrative metadata:** are data about a project or resource that are relevant for managing it; for example, project/ resource owner, principal investigator, project collaborators, funder, project period,